When is the best time to survey new employees? The answer may surprise you.

 Are you stumped for ideas on where to start with your paper survey?
 Are you looking for some inspiration to create logical survey questions and eye-catching paper survey design ideas?
 Take a look at some of our sample surveys below.
 Continue reading →

-The costs of paper, printing, and postage are all on the rise.
-Recent post office closures and rate hikes confirm that.
-Given these expense factors, many businesses are considering shifting some, if not all of their surveys to online.
-The costs savings alone by switching to online surveys are a significant motivator to make the change.
-For some organization, the decision is a difficult one.
-Some target populations may not be receptive to strictly online surveys, making the transition a difficult decision.
+Given the rising costs of paper, printing, and postage, many businesses are shifting towards online surveys over paper surveys.
+The costs savings alone by switching to online surveys are a significant motivator.
+However, the decision to change can be a difficult one; some target populations may not be receptive to strictly online surveys.
 The debate between which is more effective: paper-based surveys or online surveys continues.

 The overall success of your survey depends greatly on a good quality response rate.
 The higher the response rate, the more representative the survey will be of the total population.
 Ideally, a higher than anticipated response rate will bring more assurance and reliability to the survey results.
 A higher response rate also allows more robust statistical calculations to be performed.
 In contrast, a response rate that falls short of the anticipated response rate may bring into question the dependability and representativeness of the survey data.
 Receiving a low response rate from your survey will skew the results due to response bias, as certain types of people are more likely to respond to surveys than others, so certain views may triumph.